Mobile phone versionWhat is this?

 • The red cross (as a Greek or Latin cross in the shield, or a Nordic cross in the flag) is an unmistakable reference to the St. George's Cross of England and reflects the Episcopal Church's Anglican roots.

-• Like the Confederate Flag, the crosses are arranged as a Scottish St. Andrew's Cross.
+• As with the Confederate Flag, the crosses are arranged as a Scottish St. Andrew's Cross.
 The Scottish link can be traced to an American priest, Samuel Seabury, who was consecrated bishop in Aberdeen at the Episcopal Church of Scotland in November 1784.

-Scotland was, by that time, part of Great Britain, yet Seabury did not have to swear allegiance to the British Crown.
+Scotland was, by that time, part of Great Britain, yet Seabury didn't have to swear allegiance to the British Crown.
 This was because when the Catholic King James II was deposed in the Glorious Revolution of 1688, the bishops of the Episcopal Church in Scotland refused to swear allegiance to the new monarchs William and Mary.
-Swearing allegiance was for life.

 Even so, Seabury was a loyalist at heart and this made him unpopular to some when he returned to America.
 But he had strong support from the majority of the New England clergy and became the Church's first Archbishop